 connic init - Project Scaffolding

-No more setting up folders manually.
-One command creates a complete project structure with example agents, tools, middleware, and a README explaining everything.
+No more setting up folders by hand.
+One command creates a complete project structure with example agents, tools, middleware, and a README explaining each piece.

 $ connic init my-agents